 In law school, Mike was ranked 7th out of 135 students at the University of Akron.
 He was given perhaps the most noteworthy distinction of any law student: Editor-in-Chief of the Akron Law Review.
 Mike also participated on Akron’s Moot Court team that competed in Madison, Wisconsin.
 In 2010, Mike passed the Ohio Bar Examination with a score in the top 95th percentile.
 He is also licensed to practice law in the State of North Carolina.

 Mike also serves on the Board of Directors for two non-profit corporations: Cpl.
 Joseph A. Tomci Memorial Foundation and The Stow Community Improvement Corporation.
 In addition, Mike is a member of the Cleveland Metropolitan Bar Association, Ohio Bar Association, Fraternal Order of Police Associates, Hudson Chamber of Commerce and Stow-Munroe Falls Chamber of Commerce.
 In addition to serving on nonprofit boards, Mike volunteers his time as a mentor with Big Brothers Big Sisters of Summit, Medina, and Stark Counties.

-In his spare time, Mike enjoys golfing, running, playing piano, following Cleveland sports, reading the newspaper, and reading the Bible.
-Mike and Laura are Bible-believing Christians who are members at The Chapel in Akron.
+In his spare time, Mike enjoys golfing, exercising, playing piano, following Cleveland sports, reading the newspaper, and reading the Bible.
+Mike and Laura are members at The Chapel in Akron.